stberryhill/Bulwark/README.md

 * The 16 builtin colors are mapped to the values 0-15 (diagram coming soon).

 ## Feature Status

+Please note the library is still in early stages and there are some major bugs I'm still working through (and general cleanup/refactoring that's on my to-do list).
+API is not currently in a stable state like you would want for writing real apps but things will stabilize over time and as the rest of the features get hammered out.

 * [x] Base 16 colors
 * [x] 256 colors